letsconnectvpn/vpn-ca/README.md

-Simple CA intended for use with Let's Connect! & eduVPN.
+Simple CA intended for use with OpenVPN.

 # Why

 We started out using [easy-rsa](https://github.com/OpenVPN/easy-rsa) for Let's Connect! / eduVPN.
 It is a shell script wrapped around the OpenSSL command line.
-In theory this can be (very) much cross platform, but in practise it was not.
+In theory this can be (very) much cross platform, but in practice it was not.
 Only recent versions fixed some problems on other platforms than Linux.

 As part of these fixes they broke backwards compatibility in their 3.x